 Adding moisture after washing is critical, especially during winter when there is less humidity.
 We like a quick application of Suave Professionals Avocado+Olive Oil Smoothing Leave-In Conditioning Cream to help condition as we air-dry our hair.
 It adds enough moisture to normal to dry hair, without the heavy feeling.

-If your hair is dry or damaged, try using a hair oil infused with coconut oil, such as Suave Professionals Coconut Oil Infusion Damage Repair Oil Treatment to hydrate your lengths and ends.
+If your hair is dry or damaged, try using a hair oil infused with coconut oil, like The Good Stuff Complete Repair Balm to hydrate your lengths and ends.
 A little goes a long way especially if you’re not washing your hair the morning of, so apply one to two pumps throughout the mid-lengths to ends.

-When you air dry your hair at night, you can end up with flat hair from sleeping.
+When air-drying hair at night, you can end up with flat hair from sleeping.
 To avoid this limp look, wear your hair in a loose braid or loose top knot when you go to bed.
-A loose braid can help give straight hair extra texture in the morning; going for a top knot helps give some body and volume at the roots.
+A loose braid can help give straight hair extra texture in the morning; going for a top knot helps give somebody and volume at the roots.
 Just be sure to use a hair tie that won’t leave a dent, like the trusty old scrunchie!